Child Custody Lawyers Chicago, Illinois

 Why would a Chicago child custody attorney be necessary to set up Child Custody?

 “Custody” is a very complex issue.
 Nothing is more personal than someone’s children and it is vital to know all of the options available to you.
 Many people try to focus on what is “right” or what they believe to be fair.
 It is hard for most people to reconcile what they believe to be the right thing for their children, what the relevant factors are and how they are going to try to co-parent going forward, with what is provided for under the law.
-A Chicago child custody attorney is tasked with interlinking what a parent thinks is best for their child with what the law requires to provide for the best outcome for the parents and the child(ren).
+At Katz & Stefani, our attorneys are tasked with interlinking what a parent thinks is best for their child with what the law requires to provide for the best outcome for the parents and the child(ren).

 How can your Chicago child custody law firm help someone get more time with their child?

 Parenting time is always modifiable.
 If something has changed with either parent or with the child(ren), an existing parenting time arrangement can always be amended to suit the best needs of the child.
-Most people opt to being the process in mediation, which is now a requirement for all child-related matters before litigation.
-Katz & Stefani Chicago child custody attorneys all have extensive experience with the mediation process and have been successful in advocating for their clients while respecting the purpose of mediation ~ settlement.
-In the event a matter cannot be settled between the parties or in mediation, Katz & Stefani Chicago family law lawyer will assist you in navigating the litigation process, including the appointment of representatives for the child, the appointment of experts to perform evaluations, investigations and discovery, to determine what is in the child’s best interest.
+Most people opt to resolve their modification requests through mediation, which is now a requirement for all child-related matters before litigation.
+The experienced lawyers at Katz & Stefani have extensive experience with the mediation process and have been successful in advocating for their clients while respecting the purpose of mediation ~ settlement.
+In the event a matter cannot be settled between the parties or in mediation, we will assist you in navigating the litigation process, including the appointment of representatives for the child, the appointment of experts to perform evaluations, investigations and discovery, to determine what is in the child’s best interest.

 Can you give an example how your Chicago Child Custody Attorneys have helped one of your clients?

 Our client was the primary parent for her two little girls, ages 6 and 8 at the time.
 As soon as she filed for divorce, her husband suddenly became “super dad” to the kids, while creating an extremely hostile environment in their home.
-This was an extremely litigious case that required a hearing about the exclusive possession of the home (which was awarded to my client), three separate custody evaluations, a representative for the child, and the commencement of a trial that had lasted seven days before the parties ultimately settled with our client having sole decision-making responsibilities and the majority of parenting time.
-Although our client prevailed on all issues, this was a highly complicated and litigious case that required the work of multiple Chicago child custody attorneys.
+This was an extremely litigious case that required a hearing about the exclusive possession of the home (which was awarded to our client), three separate custody evaluations, a representative for the child, and the commencement of a trial that had lasted seven days before the parties ultimately settled with our client having sole decision-making responsibilities and the majority of parenting time.
+Although our client prevailed on all issues, this was a highly complicated and litigious case that required the experience of many of our attorneys and outside resources to build a successful team to reach the greater good for the children.
 Through the use of expert reports, discovery, depositions and a lot of negotiation, our client came out of an exhausting and arduous process with everything she wanted.